-In October 2006, IVC merged with Family Services of Western Pennsylvania and became the first program to serve older adults within the agency.
+In October 2006, IVC merged with Family Services of Western Pennsylvania (now Wesley Family Services) and became the first program to serve older adults within the agency.
 It has grown significantly over the years with over 400 volunteers who serve close to 1,000 older adults each year.
 The program works closely with the APPRISE medicare counseling program, another volunteer-supported program within the Older Adult Service division of Family Services.
 In 2014, IVC more deeply and strategically combined services with its sister program out of North Hills Community Outreach.
 Both programs joined together under a new name: In Service of Seniors.
 This change allows the program to hold strong to its original roots within the faith-based community while expaninding to develop more efficient operations and connections across the county.

 Because we believe that every older adult benefits from a caring relationship with others, the mission of the In Service of Seniors program is “to maximize Pittsburgh-area seniors' independence through volunteer-based practical supports.”

 Allegheny County residents aged 60 or older qualify for free help from In Service of Seniors, regardless of income or religious affiliation.